 Freshly ground nutmeg is stronger than pre-ground found in a spice jar.
 If you use fresh ground nutmeg, reduce the nutmeg in this recipe by 1/4 of a tsp.

-Which sweeteners Work best in this recipe?
+Which sweeteners Work best in this low carb donut recipe?

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 I only ever recommend the ingredients or tools I use for my recipes.
 You can read more about our disclosure policy here ~